 Upon approval of the Investment Committee, the Broker/Dealer will be sent an Agreement for Securities Service for execution and be required to give a statement that they have read and agree to adhere to the purpose and intent of the Investment Policy and diligently observe the limitations regarding investment types allowed by Nevada state law.

-After these documents have been properly executed and returned to the Treasurer, the broker/dealer will be given the opportunity to do business with the county.
+After these documents have been properly executed and returned to the Treasurer, the broker/dealer will be given the opportunity to do business with the County.

 Monitoring Broker/Dealer Services